adrybakov/rad-tools/docs/source/user-guide/scripts/rad-make-template.rst

 .. important::

-    When template file is made on the base of TB2J file it is still necessary to group bonds into neighbors and add names manually.
+    When template file is made on the base of TB2J file it is grouped by distance. you can control the eps for distance comparison via :ref:`rad-make-template_eps`.

 Usage example